-Our school nurse, Deb Smith, is a pro at handling this subject.
-Her talks with our 5th grade students arm them with language, facts, empathy, and self-acceptance to help them make this transition into pre-adolescence as positive and empowering as possible.
+Our school nurse, Deb Smith, is a pro at handling the impact puberty has on 5th and 6th graders.
+Her talks with our 5th graders equip them with language, facts, empathy, and self-acceptance to help them make this transition into pre-adolescence as positive and empowering as possible.

 So whether your child is approaching these years or you are all living the reality together, here are her five top tips for making it a positive experience for everyone.

 Kids need real vocabulary to describe themselves.
 It's important to share current knowledge in a clinical fashion.
 Parents don't always remember all the facts they may have been taught.
 And having current, factual information is important.
 We share a Proctor & Gamble video and they all watch it together – boys and girls.
 It's important for them to see each other's struggles.
 It helps them with the next point, and the one after.

 You need to emphasize empathy.
 Kids are acutely aware of their differences.
 Puberty is connected to growth, and rates of growth vary.
 Some kids are four feet tall, others six.
 Our culture is obsessed with height.
 But, again, variation is normal.
 And our school has students from different cultural backgrounds.
 Girls bodies may or may not be changing.
 It's important to remind them that puberty happens at different ages, but we all get there.
 Also, growing pains are real!

 3. Don't be embarrassed

 Students are often embarrassed to ask their parents questions, but it goes both ways.
 I always tell them, "Be gentle when you tell your parents what you learned."

 We try to alleviate any anxiety.
 It's important to prepare children for what kinds of changes are coming—periods, nighttime emissions—and that these are normal.